Meet Our Teachers

 Quincy Brimstein

-Teaches Herbal First Aid, Sundays at noon
+Teaches Herbal First Aid

 Quincy is a community herbalist based in Bowdoinham.
 Growing up exploring the woods and wild plants of coastal Maine brought forth the urge to learn more about what plants have to teach us.
 As an herbalist, Quincy believes in the virtues of sharing trusted herbal knowledge with anyone who is curious to learn.
 Her practice is deeply rooted in connecting to the Land and honoring her ancestral cultural healing traditions.
 Quincy has experience mentoring adolescents and leading workshops in printmaking and herbal medicine making.
 She is currently pursuing Clinical Herbal Apprenticeship though the Earthwalk School of Herbal Traditions and is cultivating a local practice to provide one-on-one consultations.
 She enjoys formulating herbal products for the mind, body, and spirit via her small business, Northern Muse Apothecary.
 When she isn't studying and mixing herbal potions, she can be found outside sketching and seeking out secret swim spots.
 When not in the studio, Robin can be found laughing at her own jokes, dancing, camping, canoeing in all parts of Maine, and scheming about the next adventure.